tednaaa/dotfiles/.help/README.md

 > Inside command mode `/`

 ```
-`%s/text/new_text - change text in buffer to new
+`%s/old_text/new_text - change in current buffer all matching words to new
 ```

 > Autotag usage